loadsmart/culture/events/tech-talks.md

 Even if we already have a tech talk about a given subject - submit it anyway!
 We will love to hear your perspective on the subject.

 Would you like to present something at the next Loadsmart Tech talk?
-Send a Slack message in #tech-talks 🔒 channel.
+Send a Slack message to #tech-talks 🔒 channel.